Pilot Project

 Key Facts

-Youth receives an autism diagnosis, in California, which is higher than one in 36 nationwide.
+Youth receives an autism diagnosis, in California, which is higher than national estimates of 1 in 31

-Autistic youth in the U.S. entering adulthood in the next decade
+Autistic youth in the U.S. will become adults in the next decade

 Project Summary